 Within the right boundary conditions, biomass can play an important role in the energy transition

-There is a wide range of types of biomass that are used for energy; it does not just concern wood as the discussion seems to suggest.
-With wood, it is often a matter of residual flows from forestry, of which the main products are beams, planks and raw material for the paper industry.
-Forestry does not concern nature but can actually be seen as a form of agriculture.
+There is a wide range of different types of biomass used for energy; it is not just wood as the debate seems to suggest.
+Wood often involves residual flows from production forests, the main products of which are beams and planks and raw material for the paper industry.
+Production forests are not nature but forestry, which is actually a form of agriculture.
 Nature is only degraded if the area of forest is expanded at the expense of nature.
-Other woody biomass comes from pruning and thinning wood from parks and nature reserves in, for example, the Netherlands.
-Vegetable and animal residual streams from the food industry, the biogenic part of household waste, animal manure and sewage treatment sludge are also sources of biomass.
-Types of biomass are not limited to these.
-For example in the future, seaweed from the North Sea could make a substantial contribution.
+Other woody biomass comes from the pruning and thinning of wood from parks and nature reserves in the country.
+Also vegetable and animal residual flows from the food industry, the biogenic part of household waste, animal manure and sewage sludge are sources of biomass.
+The types of biomass are not fixed: in the future, seaweed from the North Sea could make a substantial contribution.

-A frequently mentioned disadvantage of wind and solar energy is that they are not always available to meet demand.
-This does not apply to the other two renewable energy forms with great potential in the Netherlands, namely geothermal energy and biomass.
-Biomass can be used for CO2-free dispatchable power.
-Another interesting aspect of the use of biomass is that the CO2 released during incineration can be captured and stored.
-This counts as negative CO2 emissions (which is justified in the case of carbon neutral biomass, where the same amount is grown as is burnt).
-Setting up a market for sustainable biomass for energy use can go hand-in-hand with setting up a circular economy based on biological materials that can contribute to the sustainability of the petrochemical industry.
+A frequently mentioned disadvantage of wind and solar energy is that they are not always available to the same extent.
+This does not apply to the two other forms of renewable energy with great potential in the Netherlands: geothermal energy and biomass.
+Biomass can be used for CO2-free adjustable electrical and thermal power.
+Another interesting aspect of using biomass is that the CO2 released during combustion can be captured and stored.
+This counts as negative CO2 emissions (which is true when as much is re-grown as is combusted).
+Establishing a market for sustainable biomass for energy also helps to create a circular economy based on biological materials that can contribute to the sustainability of the petrochemical industry.
 This application is widely supported according to the PBL report.
-The challenge is to combine the benefits of using biomass with the preservation of nature and sufficient agricultural land.
+The challenge is to combine the advantages of using biomass with the preservation of valuable nature and sufficient agricultural land.
 Taking into account the aforementioned preconditions, this should be possible for a limited quantity of biomass, including woody biomass.